IBSHAMI/IBSHAMI/README.md

 - 🔭 I’m currently working on some webdevelopment projects using Django.
-- 🌱 I’m currently learning React.js and imporving my skills in Django Rest Framework.
+- 🌱 I’m currently learning Vue.js and imporving my skills in Django Rest Framework.
 - 👯 I’m looking to collaborate on developing SAAS web app utilizing ML/AI to provide services.
-- 🤔 I’m looking for help with ideas and colla
+- 🤔 I’m looking for help with ideas and collabriations
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ibrahim-al-shami-9945b81b9/)

 Tech stack I usually work with:

 - Django + DRF
+- Vue,js
 - Pytorch
 - Tensorflow
 - Pandas